pantheredeye/redwood/docs/docs/uploads.md

 ### Customizing the body limit for requests

-Depending on the sizes of files you're uploading, especially in the case of multiple files, if you receive errors like this:
+The default body size limit for the Redwood API server is 100MB (per request).
+Depending on the sizes of files you're uploading, especially in the case of multiple files, you may receive errors like this:

 ```json
 {